oluoluoxenfree/oluonline-quartz-style/content/leaving.md

 people's enjoyment of "the town square" aside, i think it's difficult to trust that these platforms will play nicely on the bluesky side — it is VC funded after all — or that the moderator of your instance will not become overwhelmed by the work and expense of running the platform you rely on, or become or reveal themselves to be terrible in the mastodon/ActivityPub world.

-i'd love to believe in one silver bullet for all these problems, or that deciding that social media in itself is untenable would actually mean good things would happen.

-for some reason i think turning away is just leaving the big companies to do as they wish with people who aren't able or willing to leave, whether for reasons of their ongoing, platform encouraged social media addiction or because their livelihoods are at stake, or i guess just not caring or worrying or hand wringing about the consequences of carrying on as we are.
+i'd love to believe in one silver bullet for all these problems, or that deciding that social media in itself is untenable would actually mean good things would happen. for some reason i think turning away is just leaving the big companies to do as they wish with people who aren't able or willing to leave, whether for reasons of their ongoing, platform encouraged social media addiction or because their livelihoods are at stake? or i guess the ultimate reason; not caring or worrying or hand wringing or even knowing about the consequences of carrying on as we are.

-at the same time i get that boycotts do things, that starving the big platforms of attention en masse would be the one thing that would maybe make them change up their policies.
+at the same time, i get that boycotts do things. starving the big platforms of attention, clicks, ad revenue en masse would be the one thing that would maybe make them change up their policies[^3].

 ---

 [^1]: i can drive myself insane trying to find resources i loved once, so i have to remind myself i will probably never find this site again with so little information; writing this footnote for me!
+[^2]: we're working it out in the remix, lorde/charli xcx style.
+[^3]: i don't know how you organise a mass boycott of social media, on social media or off, so i will leave that fight to other people.